-- 14.12 An investor in an associate shall disclose the following: - (a) its accounting policy for investments in associates. - (b) the carrying amount of investments in associates (see paragraph 4.2(j)). - (c) the fair value of investments in associates accounted for using the equity method for which there are published price quotations. - 14.13 For investments in associates accounted for by the cost model, an investor shall disclose the amount of dividends and other distributions recognised as income. - 14.14 For investments in associates accounted for by the equity method, an investor shall disclose separately its share of the profit or loss of such associates and its share of any discontinued operations of such associates. - 14.15 For investments in associates accounted for by the fair value model, an investor shall make the disclosures required by paragraphs 11.41-11.44.
+- 14.12 An entity shall disclose the following: - (a) its accounting policy for investments in associates; - (b) the carrying amount of investments in associates (see paragraph 4.2(j)); and - (c) the fair value of investments in associates accounted for using the equity method for which there are published price quotations. - 14.13 For investments in associates accounted for by the cost model, an investor shall disclose the amount of dividends and other distributions recognised as income. - 14.14 For investments in associates accounted for by the equity method, an investor shall disclose separately its share of the profit or loss of such associates and its share of any discontinued operations of such associates. - 14.15 For investments in associates accounted for by the fair value model, an investor shall make the disclosures required by paragraphs 11.41-11.44.
+If an investor applies the undue cost or effort exemption in paragraph 14.10 for any associates it shall disclose that fact, the reasons why fair value measurement would involve undue cost or effort and the carrying amount of investments in associates accounted for under the cost model.